FallenDeity/discord.py-masterclass/docs/creating-a-bot.md

 Now looking at the code, you might be wondering what the difference between `Client` and `Bot` is and when to use which.
 The `commands.Bot` class is a subclass of the `discord.Client` class.
 This means that the `commands.Bot` class has all the functionality of the `discord.Client` class and more.

 The `commands.Bot` class is used to create a bot that can respond to commands.
 The `discord.Client` class is used to create a bot that can respond to events.
-For example, if you want to create a bot that responds to commands, you would use the `commands.Bot` class.
+For example, if you want to create a bot that responds to prefix commands with a bunch of complex commands and functionalities, it is recommended to use the `commands.Bot` class.
 If you want to just create a minimal bot that responds to events or with just a few slash commands, you can use the `discord.Client` class.

 In most cases, you will be using the `commands.Bot` class.